web-pacotes/vault/README.md

 todo: include usage code here
 ```

-Additionally, you can a small, type inferred container designed for dependency injection 🫙.
+Additionally, you can A small, token based container designed for dependency injection 🫙.
 Execute the following command for more info:

 ```bash
 vault --help